oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_integration_workspace_module.rst

 ..
 Description

 - This module allows the user to create, update and delete a Workspace resource in Oracle Cloud Infrastructure
-- For *state=present*, creates a new Data Integration Workspace ready for performing data integration.
+- For *state=present*, creates a new Data Integration workspace ready for performing data integration tasks.
 - This resource has the following action operations in the :ref:`oci_workspace_actions <ansible_collections.oci_workspace_actions_module>` module: start, stop.

 ..
 Aliases